tethysplatform/tethys/docs/tethys_sdk/workspaces.rst

 Setting
 -------

-To enable centralized workspaces create a directory for the workspaces and specify its path in the ``settings.py`` file using the ``WORKSPACES_ROOT`` setting.
+To enable centralized workspaces create a directory for the workspaces and specify its path in the ``settings.py`` file using the ``TETHYS_WORKSPACES_ROOT`` setting.

 ::

-    WORKSPACES_ROOT = '/var/www/tethys/workspaces'
+    TETHYS_WORKSPACES_ROOT = '/var/www/tethys/workspaces'

 Command
 -------

-Run the ``collectworkspaces`` command to automatically move all of the workspace directories to the ``WORKSPACE_ROOT`` directory and symbolically link them back.
+Run the ``collectworkspaces`` command to automatically move all of the workspace directories to the ``TETHYS_WORKSPACES_ROOT`` directory and symbolically link them back.
 You will need to run this command each time you install new apps.

 ::